The Ohio State University

 Jeffrey T. LeJeune, Professor - firstname.lastname@example.org Preharvest control of foodborne pathogens.
 Shiga toxin-producing E. coli, Salmonella, Campylobacter, and antibiotic resistant bacteria.
 Courtesy, with Food Animal Health Research Program.

-Jianrong Li, Assistant Professor – email@example.com Food and waterborne viruses, viral detection, food safety, viral replication and gene expression, vaccine and anti-viral drug development.
+Jianrong Li, Associate Professor – email@example.com Food and waterborne viruses, viral detection, food safety, viral replication and gene expression, vaccine and anti-viral drug development.
 Courtesy, with Veterinary Biosciences.

 Linda Saif, Distinguished University Professor - email@example.com Development of vaccines, antivirals and adjuvants (probiotics) for enteric and respiratory or foodborne viruses.
 Diagnosis/epidemiology of zoonotic and foodborne enteric viral infections in animals including caliciviruses, rotaviruses and coronaviruses.
 Courtesy, with Food Animal Health Research Program.

 Sudhir K. Sastry, Professor - firstname.lastname@example.org Mathematical modeling of heat transfer and verification of chemically heated products.
 Courtesy appointment with Food Agricultural and Biological Engineering.